Skip to main content

 SCED 491 Pre-Student Teaching F, W 3.0 EDU 312, corequisite SCED 401, SCED 430, and formal admission to TE

-SCED 492 Student Teaching F, W 14.0 Successful completion of all preliminary course including SCED 491
+SCED 492 Student Teaching F, W 14.0 Successful completion of all preliminary courses including SCED 491

 Additional Program Requirements